-May - Traffic records grant applications are due to the AHSO; the traffic records grant proposals are distributed to committee members for independent review; the ATRCC reviews, scores and votes on the traffic records grant proposals according to the approved grant evaluation procedure; the ATRCC submits a final approved traffic records grant proposal list to the AHSO; preliminary interim progress report from AHSO to NHTSA is presented; traffic records grant project updates (2nd Quarter) are reported.
+May - Traffic records grant applications are due to the AHSO; the traffic records grant proposals are distributed to committee members for independent review; the ATRCC reviews, scores and votes on the traffic records grant proposals according to the approved grant evaluation procedure; the ATRCC submits a final approved traffic records grant proposal list to the AHSO.

-June - The AHSO makes the final decisions on all grant applications; AHSO submits 405c Applications and traffic records interim progress report to NHTSA.
+June - The AHSO makes the final decisions on all grant applications; traffic records grant project updates are due; NHTSA approved interim progress report to AHSO.